 - Scottish Index of Multiple Deprivation 2020: indicators

-The postcode look-up file is currently in the process of being finalised.
-Users wanting to incorporate the SIMD look-up into existing systems may wish to wait until the final version is ready.
+The postcode look-up file has now been finalised.
+Users wanting to incorporate the SIMD postcode look-up into existing systems should be using version 5.

 - Scottish Index of Multiple Deprivation 2020: postcodes